Chapter 4 (Legion): Plot

 Ptonomy, Syd and Kerry (Amber Midthunder) delve more into David's real life.
-Ptonomy and Syd visit Phily, David's ex-girlfriend, and Ptonomy enters his memories.
+Ptonomy and Syd visit Phily, David's ex-girlfriend, and Ptonomy enters her memories.
 While seeing a memory of a talk with David and Dr. Poole, he memory is glitched by the image of a lighthouse.
 Before leaving, Syd questions Phily, who states that tried to help David for his drug addiction.
 She also reveals that David had a friend named Benny, whom he used drugs with.
 She warns them that "they are watching".
 The team concludes that someone altered David's memories and replaced Benny with Lenny (Aubrey Plaza).

 Ptonomy, Syd and Kerry visit Dr. Poole, who lives in the lighthouse.
 However, Poole turns out to be Walter (Mackenzie Gray) and the team is ambushed by Division 3 agents.
 Walter knocks Ptonomy out and Kerry is captured.
 However, Syd switches bodies with Walter with a touch and knocks Walter out in Syd's body.
 As agents arrive, she orders to put them in a van that he will use.
 Back in the astral plane, David is taunted by Lenny, who shows him an image from the real world where Ptonomy, Kerry and Syd (unaware that is Walter), are being driven in a van.
 This angers David, who finally breaks out of the astral plane and his presence in the road causes Syd (in Walter's body) to crash the van.
 David frees the team, but Syd gives chase to Walter until she is stopped by David.
 After morphing back into her body, David sees as Walter shoots Kerry in the shoulder before escaping.
-In Summerland, Cary collapses for the effects of the shot.
+In Summerland, Cary collapses from the effects of the shot.